Magnetic charge quantization from SYM considerations: Fayet-Iliopoulos gauge and Dirac monopole

 should be canceled out.
 This leads us to regard $\chi_V$ as a constant as we promised earlier.
-But FI parameter should be a definite constant not any constant because as long as it had not been specified the general action is incomplete and has an ambiguous and cannot describe a definite physical situation.
-It is like all definite constants appear in actions in physics e.g. brane tensions in DBI action or masses in standard model action which should be identified by definite values for brane tensions and masses of elementary particles, respectively.
-So one should obtain the clear and correct final form of the full theory (action) by determining FI parameter.
-For now, we choose the value of $\chi_V$, $8\pi$ by convention to specify the full theory.
-So (12) becomes:
+But FI parameter should be a definite constant, not any constant because as long as it has not been specified, the general action is incomplete and ambiguous and cannot describe a definite physical situation.
+It is like all definite constants which appear in actions in physics e.g., brane tensions in the DBI action or masses in the standard model action which should be identified by definite values of brane tensions and masses of the elementary particles, respectively.
+So one should obtain the clear and correct final form of the full theory (action), by determining the FI parameter.
+For now, we choose the value of $\chi_V$, $8\pi$, by convention to specify the full theory.
+So equation(\ref{12}) becomes

-This is nothing but Dirac quantization for magnetic monopole because it leads to $Q_M=4\pi$ as expected.
+This is nothing but the Dirac quantization for magnetic monopoles because it leads to $Q_M=4\pi$, as expected.

-The final step is following the standard argument in \cite{polchinski} to obtain quantization condition (16) directly by usual integration of vector potential like that in the Aharonov-Bohm effect. $\mathcal{P}$ is source for vector potential because as we will see it should be simple pole in expansion of $A_{Vz_1}$ near the defect.
-When the point $z_1=0$ is extracted and pushed off to infinity such that the remaining space is multiply connected, the holonomy is:
+The final step is to follow the standard argument in \cite{Ref6} to obtain the quantization condition (\ref{16}) directly by usual integration of the vector potential like that in the Aharonov-Bohm (AB) effect. $\mathcal{P}$ is a magnetic source for the vector potential because as we will see, the magnetic solution minimizes the action.
+A suitable gauge transformation leaves a dominant pure gauge term for the vector potential near the defect.
+In other words, $\mathcal{P}$ should be in simple pole in the expansion of $A_{Vz_1}$, near the defect, i.e., we should have $A_{Vz_1}=\frac{-i}{8\pi} \frac{\mathcal{P}}{z_1}$.
+When the point $z_1 = 0$, is extracted and pushed off to infinity such that the remaining space is multiply connected, the holonomy is

-A shift of the holonomy by $4\pi$ gives a physically equivalent configuration therefore we again reach (16) which means that {\it $\mathcal{P}$ describes the same physical configuration as $\mathcal{P}+8\pi$ does}.
-In fact, this is why because we have regarded FI terms as a gauge choice.
-Suppose that adding FI term to the system has a kind of physical consequence so (12) implies that $\mathcal{P}$ and $\mathcal{P}+8\pi$ are two distinct points in $\mathbf{R}^1$ space which is a harsh contradiction with the standard geometrical statement: $\mathcal{P}\sim \mathcal{P}+8\pi$.
+A shift of the holonomy by $4\pi$, gives a physically equivalent configuration, therefore, we again reach (\ref{16}), which means that $\mathcal{P}$ {\it describes the same physical configuration as $\mathcal{P}+8\pi$ does}.
+In fact, this is why we have regarded the FI terms as a gauge choice.
+Suppose that adding the FI-term to the system has a kind of physical consequence so (\ref{12}) implies that $\mathcal{P}$ and $\mathcal{P}+8\pi$ are two distinct points in the $\mathbb{R}^1$ space, which is a harsh contradiction with the standard geometrical statement: $\mathcal{P} \sim \mathcal{P}+8 \pi$.
 So we demanded the consistency and now we see that all things work together successfully.
+Although the electric charges are also localized in $z_1 = 0$, it is notable to mention that there is not such a constraint for the electric case.